-- d.
+- i.
+In respect of the Company's Property, Plant and Equipment and Intangible Assets: - a.
+(A) The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company is maintaining proper records showing full particulars of intangible assets. - b.
+There is a regular programme of physical verification of its fixed assets by which all the Property, Plant and Equipment have been physically verified by the management over a period of three years.
+In our opinion the periodicity of the physical verification is reasonable having regards to size of the company and the nature of fixed assets.
+In accordance with the program, certain fixed assets were verified during the year and no material discrepancies were noticed on such verification. - c.
+The title deeds of all the immovable properties are held in the name of the Company. - d.
 According to the information and explanation given to us, the company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - e.
 According to the information and explanation given to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - ii. a.
-According to the information and explanation given to us, physical verification of inventory has been conducted by the management once in a year and no material discrepancies were noticed.
-However, the frequency of verification of finished goods at branches are not reasonable or adequate, considering the size of the company - b.
-As disclosed in Note 19 to the financial statements, the Company has been sanctioned working capital limit in excess of Rs.
-5 Crores in aggregate from banks during the year on the basis of security of stock in trade and book debts on Pari-Passu basis and collateral security of fixed assets other the fixed assets charged to Bank of Baroda for Term on Pari-Passu Basis.
+According to the information and explanation given to us, physical verification of inventory has been conducted by the management twice in a year and no material discrepancies were noticed.
+However, the frequency of verification of finished goods at branches are not reasonable or adequate, considering the size of the company. - b.
+As disclosed in Note 19 to the financial statements, the company has renewed the existing working capital limit in excess of Rs.
+5 Crores in aggregate from banks during the year on the basis of security of stock in trade and book debts on Pari-Passu basis and collateral security of fixed assets other than the fixed assets charged to Bank of Baroda for Term Loan on Pari-Passu Basis.
 The quarterly returns/statements filed by the Company with such banks are in agreement with the books of account of the Company. - iii.
-According to the information and explanation given to us, the company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties and hence reporting under Clause 3(iii) of the Order is not applicable
+According to the information and explanation given to us, the company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties and hence reporting under Clause 3(iii) of the Order is not applicable. - iv.
+According to the information and explanation given to us, the company has not given loans, investments, guarantees, and security, and hence reporting under Clause 3(iv) of the Order is not applicable. - v.
+The company has not accepted any deposits or amounts which are deemed to be deposits and hence reporting under Clause 3(v) of the Order is not applicable. - vi.
+The Central Government has prescribed the maintenance of cost records under Section 148(1) of the Companies Act, 2013.
+The company in general, is maintaining proper records as specified.